Macil/DCPU-16-Assembler/README.md

 compiled binary.
 This data is a comma-delimited list of strings, characters, integers, and address labels.

-The BRK instruction signals for the program to end.
+The BRK instruction (break) signals for the program to end.
 Currently this compiles to the same code that `SUB PC, 1` does.

-The JMP instruction takes one argument: a label or address to jump to.
+The JMP instruction (jump) takes one argument: a label or address to jump to.
 It is equivalent to using `SET PC, value`, except that it will automatically be replaced by `ADD PC, delta` or `SUB PC, delta` if it is found that those instructions would be shorter.
 If optimizations are enabled (which they are by default), then all eligible uses of `SET PC, value` in the source file will also be considered for this optimization.

-The BRA instruction is like the JMP instruction, except it only ever compiles to the `ADD PC, delta` or `SUB PC, delta` forms.
+The BRA instruction (relative branch) is like the JMP instruction, except it only ever compiles to the `ADD PC, delta` or `SUB PC, delta` forms.
 This instruction is used for making position independent code such that the binary can be loaded into any address and executed from there.

 The RESERVE or .DS instruction takes one integer argument specifying how many words of zeroes to reserve in memory at its location. `.DS 3`